CacherApp/alfred-cacher/README.md

 ### Step 2

-Open up Cacher and click on the "Apps" icon in the top bar:
+Open Cacher and click on the "Apps" icon in the top bar:

 [screen]